conductor-sdk/conductor-python/workers.md

 ```

-### Managing workers in _your_ application
+### Managing Workers in Application

-Workers use a polling mechanism (with long-poll) to check for any available tasks periodically from server.
-The startup and shutdown of workers is handled by `conductor.client.automator.task_handler.TaskHandler` class.
+Workers use a polling mechanism (with a long poll) to check for any available tasks from the server periodically.
+The startup and shutdown of workers are handled by the `conductor.client.automator.task_handler.TaskHandler` class.

 ```python
 from conductor.client.automator.task_handler import TaskHandler